Bastille (band): Doom Days and Other People's Heartache, Pt. IV (2018–2019)

-Goosebumps EP, ReOrchestrated and Give Me the Future (2020–present)
+Give Me the Future and Bad Blood X (2020–2023)

 The band was one of 23 artists to feature on the Live Lounge Allstars cover of the Foo Fighters song "Times Like These" to help raise funds for the COVID-19 pandemic.
 The song was released on 23 April 2020, and 8 days later, became the band's third UK #1 single.
 On 30 July 2020, Bastille released a new song with Graham Coxon titled "What You Gonna Do???".
 All This Bad Blood was released as a limited edition 2LP for Record Store Day 2020, for the first time on 29 August 2020.
 On 22 September 2020, the band released a new song titled "Survivin'" which premiered on Apple Music's Zane Lowe Show.
 "What You Gonna Do???" and "Survivin'" were accompanied by another single "Goosebumps" on the EP, Goosebumps EP, released on 4 December 2020.
 "Goosebumps" was released on the same day and features Kenny Beats.

 The band released an ReOrchestrated version of their song "Warmth" from their second album Wild World as an Amazon Music exclusive on 15 January 2021.
 The audio was taken from their ReOrchestrated live show from the Elbphilharmonie in Hamburg from 4 January 2020.
 An EP entitled "Roots of ReOrchestrated" was released on 19 March 2021.
 The band headlined Standon Calling festival on 27 July and Latitude Festival on 29 July with their ReOrchestrated show.

 On 23 June, they released the first single from their upcoming album, entitled "Distorted Light Beam".
 The song was co-written and co-produced with OneRepublic lead singer Ryan Tedder.
 On 15 July 2021, Bastille released the second single and title track from their fourth album Give Me the Future.
 On 10 August 2021, Dan Smith confirmed that a fourth album had been finished and already been pressed on CD and vinyl.
 On 18 August 2021, the third single "Thelma + Louise" was released, with an accompanying music video released on 2 September.
 On 1 October 2021, Bastille teased the fourth single from Give Me The Future.
 On 19 October 2021, they released "No Bad Days" and Dan Smith, speaking with Zane Lowe, said that the album would be released on 4 February 2022.
 "Shut Off the Lights" was released on 14 January 2022.
 The album became the band's third UK number one album.

-An extended version of the album, Give Me The Future + Dreams of the Past was announced on 28 July 2022 for release on 26 August.
+An extended version of the album, Give Me the Future + Dreams of the Past was announced on 28 July 2022 for release on 26 August.
 Singles "Run Into Trouble", with Brazilian DJ Alok, "Remind Me" and "Revolution" were released on 1 April, 9 June and 28 July, respectively, ahead of the album.

+For Record Store Day 2023, the band released an exclusive limited edition vinyl of their MTV Unplugged set from November 2021.
+The vinyl was released on 22 April 2023, and released digitally 6 days later.
+The live album features covers of Roberta Flack's "Killing Me Softly with His Song" and Nirvana's "Come as You Are".